 In Fig. 9(c), the voltage and frequency are measured at the terminal of G3, and they hardly change after the power regulator starts working.
-This means the power regulator can regulate the output of inverters without disturbing the grid voltage and frequency too much.
+This indicates that the power regulator is able to regulate the output of GMF inverters without significantly affecting the grid's voltage and frequency.